muralisr/remembrall/README.md

-# Remembrall (Starter Kit)
+# Remembrall

-This repository is a **reference implementation and scaffold** for Remembrall-style on-device continuous learning on SoC GPUs.
+This repository is a **reference implementation** for Remembrall-style on-device continuous learning on SoC GPUs.
-It includes well-documented, modular Python code and markdown docs so you can adapt it to your hardware and models.

-> **Note:** This is a *lightweight* educational/reference codebase designed to match the paper's design.
 It avoids heavyweight training code and external data; the interfaces are ready to integrate with PyTorch / ExecuTorch and your models.

 ## Features